k-v-n-p/stock-portfolio/README.md

 - [License](#license)

 ## Features
-- **State-of-the-art Implementation:** Utilizes Redux Toolkit and RTK Query for efficient state management and API integration, alongside RSuite Design System for type-safe and responsive UI components.
+- **State-of-the-art Implementation:** Utilizes Redux Toolkit and RTK Query for efficient state management and API integration, alongside RSuite Design System for type-safe and responsive UI components suitable for all screens.

 - **Sector Allocation Visualization**: Visualize your holdings across various sectors to understand your exposure and sector-specific risk.